 In the largest OECD country, the United States, women are almost 60 percent of the annual university graduates and more than 70 percent of 2012 high school valedictorians.
 Women account for 60 percent of master's degrees and 52 percent of doctorates being awarded in the US.

 Although men continue to outnumber women in university enrollment in some developing countries, especially in sub-Saharan Africa and South Asia, in many others, such as Argentina, Iran, Nigeria and Saudi Arabia, women constitute the majority of university students.
-Also, among the world’s two largest populations, China and India, women are moving toward parity with men in university participation, 48 and 42 percent, respectively.
+Among the world’s two largest populations, China and India, women are moving toward parity with men in university participation, 48 and 42 percent, respectively.
 Despite these educational gains, women continue to lag behind men in employment, income, business ownership, research and politics.
-This pattern of inequality suggests that societal expectations and cultural norms regarding the appropriate roles for men and women as well as inherent biological differences between the sexes are limiting the benefits of women’s educational advantage.
+This pattern of inequality suggests that societal expectations and cultural norms regarding appropriate roles for men and women and inherent biological differences between the sexes limit the benefits of women’s advantage.

 Differences between men and women are apparent at the earliest ages.
 Researchers observe that boy and girl babies differ even in the crib, with boys more visually alert and physically active and girls more vocal and sensitive to sounds.
 Girl toddlers tend to mature more quickly than boy toddlers and develop language skills sooner.
 Sex differences in educational achievement are evident in early childhood.
 Even before primary school, boys tend to be behind girls in educational development, especially verbal skills.
 Teachers report that girls are more prepared to enter school than boys and find that girls begin reading at earlier ages than boys.
 Numerous country studies at the secondary-school level have found that, on average, girls consistently score higher in reading skills, while boys exceed slightly in mathematics.